 - 2 garlic cloves, finely minced

-- ½ – inch fresh ginger, finely grated
+- ½ -inch knob of ginger, finely grated

 - 1 tablespoon Kewpie mayonnaise